-- Schedule a meeting. - Which office?
+- " Schedule a meeting my calling the district or capitol office. - " Which office?
 Determine if the legislator will be in the district or capitol office.
-Typically, they are in their district offices later Thursday afternoons and all day Friday when the legislature is in session from January-April each year. - If the legislator is not available, meet with the staff they are a valuable resource. - Make introductions.
+Typically, they are in their district offices later Thursday afternoons and all day Friday when the legislature is in session from January-September each year. - " Always meet with staff whenever possible!
+Staff are a very valuable resource, and often are around after a legislator terms out. - " Make introductions.
 Introduce yourself to the legislator's staff and provide business cards.

-Communicating with Your Legislator
+Communicating with your legislator

-- Be patient.
-Legislators' schedules are busy and unpredictable. - Serve as a local expert.
-Be a legislator's education expert. - Explain yourself.
-Explain your district's role, its students, and legislative issues of concern. - Be prepared for a meeting.
-Have one-page talking points or a fact sheet to keep on message. - Provide leave-behind material.
-Keep material brief and to-the-point. - Include a thank you.
-Always thank the legislator for his/her time and send a thank you note. - Keep in touch.
+- " Be patient.
+Legislators' schedules are busy and unpredictable. - " Serve as a local expert.
+Be a legislator's education expert. - " Explain yourself.
+Explain your district's role, its students, and legislative issues of concern. - " Be prepared for a meeting.
+Have one-page talking points or a fact sheet to keep on message. - " Provide leave-behind material.
+Keep material brief and to-the-point. - " Include a thank you.
+Always thank the legislator for his/her time and send a note. - " Keep in touch.
 Contact your legislator and staff several times per year.